H4PM/Elywing/README.md

 	You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+### How to get a server phar (assuming server has been setup once already)
+1. Download the .zip from GitHub
+2. Open Elywing-master and put the `src` file into the server folder.
+(DELETE OTHER SERVER PHARS, ONLY HAVE SRC)
+3. Download [DevTools.phar](https://jenkins.pmmp.io/job/PocketMine-MP%20DevTools/) and place it in your plugins folder.
+4. Run the server, and do /makeserver.
+Wait until it has finished, this can take a couple minutes.
+5. Now go to plugins/DevTools/ and you can find elywing.phar.
+6. Delete src from your server directory and place elywing.phar into the directory.
+7. Start the server

 __Elywing is a free, open-source software that creates Minecraft: Pocket Edition servers and allows extending its functionalities__